 With the help of an Americans with Disabilities Act (ADA) consultant, the park was designed to be universally accessible and comfortable for all fans with disabilities.

 Festive outfield entertainment area; 625' in length covering 50,000 square feet.
 Area opens early so fans can watch batting practice.

-The Alley includes the Phillies All-Star Walk, Memory Lane and Phillies Wall of Fame presented by Toyota, bi-level bullpens, Citizens Bank Games of Baseball, Rooftop Bleacher seats, Greg Luzinski’s Bull’s BBQ and other food options, and the Mitchell & Ness Alley Store.
+The Alley includes the Phillies All-Star Walk, Memory Lane and Phillies Wall of Fame presented by Toyota, bi-level bullpens, Citizens Bank Games of Baseball, Budweiser Rooftop Bleacher seats and Digital Media Deck, Greg Luzinski's Bull's BBQ and other food options, and the Mitchell & Ness Alley Store.

 Guests can call 267-570-BATS to find out the batting practice schedule for that day.
 Times are subject to change.

-Voted "Best Ballpark Eats" by the Food Network (2007) and No. 1 Vegetarian Ballpark (2007-2010).
-Joint venture between the Phillies, ARAMARK and World Wide Concessions.
+Voted "Best Ballpark Eats" by the Food Network (2007) and No. 1 Vegetarian Ballpark (2007-2010, 2012-2013), and No. 2 Vegetarian Ballpark (2014-15).
+Joint venture between the Phillies, Aramark and World Wide Concessions.
 A wide variety of food and beverages, from traditional ballpark fare to foods with Philadelphia flavor, is available throughout the park at permanent locations and portable stands.
 The ballpark also features healthier and gluten-free food options.

 L. F. Driscoll Co. and Hunt Construction Group in association with Synterra, Ltd. and Don Todd Associates, Inc.

 Thirty-three Hall of Famers (Phillies, Philadelphia Athletics and Native Sons) are honored in this area of the Hall of Fame Club.